 3. Empowering employees

-Employee turnover rates are notoriously high in the restaurant industry, with some estimates going as far as 75%.
-Many factors play a role, including wages, a stressful environment, and limited opportunities for growth.
-While more structural changes may be needed, technology can help you make your workplace more enticing to employees.
-When staff members fell empowered and have the means to do their job effectively, they will be less likely to look for another workplace.
-For example, a mobile Point of Sale device can help your servers do much more than take orders.
-A mobile POS can help them answer customer questions such as “Is the catch of the day still available?” or “Is the chicken Kiev gluten-free?”.
-When you have all the information you need just a tap away, customer service becomes much less stressful.
+Employee turnover rates are notoriously high in the restaurant industry, with some estimates setting the number at 75%.
+Many factors play a role, including low wages, a stressful environment, and long working hours.
+While more structural changes may be needed, technology can help make your workplace more enticing to employees.
+When staff members fell empowered and have the means to do their job effectively, they will be less likely to look for another place.
+For example, a mobile Point of Sale device with real-time view on menus, availability, and status of dishes in the kitchen can help your servers answer difficult customer questions such as “Is the catch of the day still available?” or “Is the chicken Kiev gluten-free?” - or, "how long until my order is ready?".
+When you have all the information you need just a tap away, and you don't need to run back and forth to get the answers you need, customer service becomes much less stressful.
 In the kitchen, technology like kitchen display systems (KDS) can organize and simplify workflows, eliminating confusion and helping your staff prepare dishes in the right order, at each guest’s specifications.

-With more and more young, tech-savvy workers joining the industry, being known as a forward-thinking employer that empowers staff members with modern technology can be a major differentiator to your competition in the search for talent.
+With more and more young, tech-savvy workers joining the industry, being known as a forward-thinking employer that empowers staff members with modern technology can be a major differentiator in the search for talent.

-Analytics solutions can also help improve your service, and align it with your guests’ preferences.
+Having a clear overview of your data can also help you improve your service, and align it with your guests’ preferences.
 When you know which lunch offer is most popular on different days at each location, what type of promotions guests are more likely to take advantage of, and which dishes deliver the best returns considering how long they take to prepare, then you can adjust your offering so it delivers the best returns.